Majdi-Aref/rock-paper-scissors/README.md

 - GitHub is a free code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
 - Open Github and sign in.
 - Using the menu on the top right corner, click on "Your repositories".
-- Click on the repository that you want to open.
+- Click on the repository that you want to work on to open it.
 - On your repository page, click on "Settings".
 - On the settings' page, click on "Pages".
 - In Github pages under "Source" under "Build and deploy", choose "Deploy from a branch".
 - In Github pages under "branch", choose the option "main" and then click on "Save".
-- Typically within a couple minutes, your repository will be deployed; a public URL link of your repository will emerge on top of Github pages.
+- Typically within a couple minutes, your repository will be deployed; a public URL link of your repository will emerge on top of Github pages of your repository.
 - Click on the public URL link to open the new website of your repository live in a browser!

 # 12. Credits